La Velada del Año

 La Velada del Año ("The [Fight] Night of the Year") events are a recurring crossover boxing event featuring internet streamers and celebrities created by Spanish streamer Ibai Llanos and broadcast live since 2021 on his Twitch channel.

+Since its second edition, La Velada del Año has broken the record for the most-viewed livestream in the history of Twitch with each new event.
+The second edition (2022) reached more than 3.3 million concurrent viewers, setting a new platform record.
+This record was subsequently surpassed by the third edition in 2023 (3.4 million), the fourth edition in 2024 (3.8 million), and again by the fifth edition in 2025 (9.3 million), consolidating the event as the most-viewed livestream in Twitch history for an individual channel.

 La Velada del Año (2021)

-The inaugural Velada was held on 26 May 2021 at a private venue in Barcelona.
+The inaugural Velada was held on 26 May 2021 at the Sala Apolo in Barcelona.
 Due to restrictions derived from the COVID-19 pandemic, the event was held behind closed doors, with only a few celebrities being invited to attend.
 It was a modest affair compared to the next installments, with only three fights and fewer musical performances.